The Washington State University Pullman Catalog

 511 (Effective through Summer 2025) Graduate Design Studio IV 6 (0-12) Graduate studio experience researching a single topic of material relevance to architecture.
 Travel for site visit required.
 Typically offered Fall.

-513 Graduate Design Studio V 6 (0-12) Course Prerequisite: ARCH 511 with a C or better.
+513 [GRADCAPS] Graduate Design Studio V 6 (0-12) Course Prerequisite: ARCH 511 with a C or better.
 Graduate studio experience researching a single topic of material relevance to architecture.
 Travel for site visit required.
 Typically offered Spring.

 515 Research Methods and Programming 3 Exploration of traditional research methods and investigations for architects.
 Typically offered Fall.